November 2, 20170 mins read

 The fact that the code might not have vulnerable data flows right now doesn’t mean it won’t tomorrow.
 A method that isn’t called today, might be called after the next developer commit.
 The next developer in line will likely have no way to know that there is a vulnerable method hiding in the library they are using and that the alert for it was suppressed because that library method wasn’t called until now.
 Building your security posture on the invariant that the method isn’t called today is very close to reckless.

 Looking at the big picture, triaging is just a precursor to fixing the vulnerabilities.
 It is used since fixing vulnerabilities is perceived to be hard and a big undertaking.
 But what if instead of using software to help to triage, we bypass all that and use software to automate fixing?

 When you add your projects to Snyk, we keep an accurate and continuous inventory of all your dependencies.
-That’s why when an important vulnerability like the Apache Struts RCE is released we can alert you in real time about its existence but more importantly tell you exactly which of your applications is carrying the vulnerability.
+That’s why when an important vulnerability like the Apache Struts RCE is released we can alert you in real time about its existence.
+More importantly, we can tell you exactly which of your applications is carrying the vulnerability.
 When you connect Snyk to your source code manager (like Github, Gitlab or BitBucket) we can do even better than that and send a pull request with the fix itself directly to your affected repos.

-All you would need to do to remove the vulnerability from your code is approve the pull request.
-Remediating the vulnerability is the right action to take, irrespective if that code is being executed or not by your data flows today.
+All you need to do to remove the vulnerability from your code is approve the pull request.
+Remediating the vulnerability is the right action to take, regardless of whether that code is being executed or not by your data flows today.